-A large share of the U.S. workforce has student loan debt and, after a break of over two years, payments on federal student loans will resume on May 1, 2022.
-As a result, many workers may struggle to resume these payments.
+A large share of the U.S. workforce has student loan debt, and, after a break of three years, payments on federal student loans will resume on October 1, 2023.
+As a result, many workers may struggle to resume (and, if they are recent grads, start) these payments.

 A financial wellness program that includes student loan support is an opportunity for employers to reduce employee stress, improve retention and engagement, and set themselves apart in the marketplace.

-SoFi at Work offers an array of tools that can help your employees manage student loan repayment, including financial health assessment surveys, set-and-forget savings programs, and student debt refinancing and repayment platforms.
+SoFi at Work offers an array of tools that can help your employees manage student loan repayment, including financial health assessment surveys, one-on-one financial counseling, an online student debt navigator, and student debt refinancing and repayment platforms.